 Air quality monitoring

-We also support air monitoring through the following multi-stakeholder airsheds/organizations which monitor and report air quality around the clock, and ensure timely availability of air quality monitoring results to the public and government agencies, as required.
+We also support air monitoring via the following airsheds/organizations that monitor and report air quality – ensuring timely availability of results to the public and regulatory agencies:

-- We collaborate with the Service de l’environnement de la ville de Montréal by providing ambient air quality monitoring data for reporting and analysis.
+- We work with the Service de l’environnement de la ville de Montréal by providing ambient air quality monitoring data